 - First-floor bathrooms had no water connection – The builder flat-out missed connecting the water pipes and so there was no water in the first-floor bathrooms.
 Also, they failed to incorporate hot water pipes to facilitate a solar heater.
 These were fixed by the builder, but it took a number of calls to convince them that there really was a problem.

 - Water Leakage near the sunshades and certain other spots – Correct sloping was not done for some of the parapets resulting in water retaining and leaking through.
 Water-proofing of these areas were not done either.
 We got this done as part of our complete paint-job.

 - Unfinished outside bathroom – During the construction phase the builders had problems with people lifting fixtures and similar items.
 To counter this, they locked the outside bathroom doors and the side-effect was forgetting to finish those bathrooms.
 The builder did eventually get around to doing this, although it was quite a hassle.

 - Cracks on the compound wall – the compound walls were a hoot with visible cracks and gaps.
 Apparently, the compound wall was built on minimal foundation and given the soil condition, the walls sank unevenly.
 Our builder patched up the walls, although it would have been fairer to rebuild it, given the condition – ultimately, we got them to agree to rebuild, should the wall collapse on its own in the next few years.

 The following issues were fixed on our own without contacting the builder.

 - Most of the tiles in the restrooms sported a number of paint and rust-spots.

-- Inside and outside walls used low-quality distemper paint that by the time we moved in, it was ready for a repaint.
-Also, no weather-coating were done for the red roof tiles on the roof that they were fast turning black (with mold).
+- Inside and outside walls were painted with low-quality distemper that by the time we moved in, it was ready for a repaint.
+Also, no weather-coating was done for the red roof tiles and so they were fast turning black (with mold).